 Utilizing a digestive enzyme to help break down all the starches and sugar will help to prevent bloating as there will no longer be an excess of undigested starches to feed opportunistic bacteria.

 Digestive enzymes for leaky gut

-Any kind of undigested food impacts the villi and microvilli of the small intestine causing the lining to become leaky.
-When a leaky gut allows undigested foods to pass through the intestinal lining in inappropriate sizes the immune system does not recognize the undigested food as a nutrient that can be used by the body and instead recognizes the undigested food as a foreign invader.
+All undigested food impacts the villi and microvilli of the small intestine, causing the lining to become leaky.
+When a leaky gut develops, undigested foods pass through the intestinal lining in inappropriate sizes.
+The immune system does not recognize the undigested food as a nutrient used by the body.
+Instead, it acknowledges the undigested food as a foreign invader.

 - Proteases and peptidases enzymes which break protein down into amino acids